mdn/content/files/en-us/web/api/readablestream/index.md

 Notes:

 - The code in the loop is only run when the next chunk arrives.
-  If a user signal some operation from outside the loop that is implemented in the loop, such as a `break`, there may be a delay.
+  If code from outside the loop triggers code in the loop, such as a `break`, there may be a delay before the code in the loop is executed.
+- Polyfills are available if this feature is not [supported on your browser](#browser_compatibility): [web-streams-polyfill](https://github.com/MattiasBuelens/web-streams-polyfill) or [sd-streams](https://github.com/stardazed/sd-streams).

 ## Examples